Toberumono/WRF-Runner/README.md

 	1. Go through and set the variables as appropriate.
 If you are unsure about "rounding", leave it enabled.
 (Actually, in the default implementation of the wget function, this *must* be enabled)
 	2. Configure the offset if you so desire, or disable it.
 It is not required by any components of the script.
 5. Configure commands:
-	1. To get the paths to each command, run the following:
+	1. To get the paths to each command, run the following:</br>
 		```bash
 		echo -e "\t\t\"bash\" : \"$(which bash)\",\n\t\t\"rm\" : \"$(which rm)\",\n\t\t\"wget\" : \"$(which wget)\""
 		```